Joseph James (footballer)

-Joseph James (born 27 June 2006) is an English professional footballer who plays as a defender for club Bristol City.
+Joseph James (born 27 June 2006) is an English semi-professional footballer who plays as a defender for club Hereford.

 Early life

-From Weston Super Mare, James joined Bristol City at the age of eight years-old, having also declined an offer to join Southampton.
+From Weston-super-Mare, James joined Bristol City at the age of eight years-old, having also declined an offer to join Southampton.
 He progressed through the age-group teams at Bristol City, predominantly playing at right-back.

 Career

 James began to be included in Bristol City first-team match day squads in October 2023.
 Prior to his debut he received praise from manager Nigel Pearson who predicted he had "a bright future" and noted his "composure".
 He made his professional debut aged 17 years-old, on 25 October 2023, in the EFL Championship at home against Ipswich Town.
 He made his first league start in the following fixture, away in the league against Cardiff City on 28 October 2023.

 During the 2023-24 season he helped the Bristol City team make a deep run to the semifinals of the FA Youth Cup.
 He signed a two-year professional contract with the club in May 2024.
 In October 2024, he joined Bath City on a short-term loan making his league debut on 5 October 2024 against Chesham United.

+On 24 February 2026, James signed for National League North club Hereford on a permanent transfer.
+He renewed his stay with the club in June 2025, before signing a new contract until the end of the 2027–28 season alongside his former Bristol City team mate Billy Phillips.